-To find what you need to put in your remote path you need to open up your download client and look what you've used there as download location.
+To find out what you need to put in your remote path you need to open up your download client and look at what you've used there as download location.

 In SABnzbd go to

-To find what you need to put in in your local path you need to know how Radarr is able to access the files your download client downloaded.
-And this can be done in different ways.
-Mounting/Network share what ever but Radarr needs to have local access to it so you need to figure this one out your self what's the best way for Radarr to access the download clients downloaded files.
+To find out what you need to put in in your local path you need to know how Radarr is able to access the files that your download client downloaded.
+This can be done in different ways.
+Mounting/Network shares, whatever, but Radarr needs to have local access to it, so you need to figure out the best way for Radarr to access the download client's downloaded files yourself.